 Prostate Cancer Overview

-Almost all prostate cancers arise from the secretory glandular cells in the prostate.
+Almost all prostate cancers arise from the glandular cells in the prostate.
 Cancer arising from a glandular cell is known as adenocarcinoma.
-Therefore, the most common type of prostate cancer is an adenocarcinoma and accounts for more than 95% of all prostate cancer.
-The most common nonadenocarcinoma is transitional cell carcinoma.
-Other rare types include small cell carcinoma and sarcoma.
+Therefore, the most common type of prostate cancer is an adenocarcinoma.
+The most common non-adenocarcinoma is transitional cell carcinoma.
+Other rare types include small cell carcinoma and sarcoma of the prostate.

-Older men commonly have an enlarged prostate, a benign (noncancerous) condition called benign prostatic hyperplasia (BPH).
-BPH can cause urinary symptoms but is not associated with prostate cancer (see BPH).
+Older men commonly have an enlarged prostate, caused by a benign (noncancerous) condition called benign prostatic hyperplasia (BPH).
+BPH can cause urinary symptoms but is not a form of prostate cancer (see BPH).

 In the U.S., prostate cancer is the most common cancer in men and is the second leading cause of cancer death in men (the first being lung cancer).
 However, most prostate cancer does not cause death.
 Only 3% of men with prostate cancer die from the disease.

-It is estimated that 241,740 new cases of prostate cancer will be diagnosed in 2012, while 28,170 patients will die from this disease.
-This comparatively low death rate suggests that increased public awareness with earlier detection and treatment has begun to affect mortality from this prevalent cancer.
+This low death rate suggests that increased public awareness with earlier detection and treatment has begun to affect mortality from this prevalent cancer.